Omega-3 Fatty Acids: EPA to DHA Ratio What Counts!

 Fish oil provides a variety of benefits when supplemented.
 It can reduce the risk of heart attacks and strokes, to treat high triglycerides and high blood pressure, and to improve symptoms of rheumatoid arthritis.
 It can also decrease the risk of diabetes and several forms of cancer, including breast cancer.

-Many people focus on the dosage of fish oil to take, like 1000 mg or 1200 mg, but it is the two types of omega-3 fatty acids to focus on – EPA and DHA.
-Fish oil is also rich in vitamins A and D. For example, 1 tablespoon of cod liver oil contains about 13,000 international units (IU) of vitamin A and 1,300 international units (IU) of vitamin D.
+Fish oil extracted from cod liver oil is also rich in vitamins A and D. For example, 1 tablespoon of cod liver oil contains about 13,000 international units (IU) of vitamin A and 1,300 international units (IU) of vitamin D.

 Omega-3 Fatty Acids

-Respected health care organizations proposed intake recommendations for oily fish of two servings per week for healthy adults, which equates to approximately a daily total of 500 mg EPA+DHA.
+Health care organizations propose intake of two servings of oily fish per week for healthy adults, which equates to approximately a daily total of 500 mg EPA+DHA.

 Omega-3 Fish Oil and Safety

-Also, the main concerns about supplementing with fish oil are a potential for vitamin A toxicity and vitamin E depletion.
-For example, 1 tablespoon of cod liver oil contains about 13,000 international units (IU) of vitamin A. The tolerable upper limit for adults is 10,000 international units of vitamin A daily.
+Fish oil from cod liver oil can increase the risk for vitamin A toxicity.
+For example, 1 tablespoon of cod liver oil contains about 13,000 international units (IU) of vitamin A. The tolerable upper limit for adults is 10,000 IU of vitamin A daily.

 The only vitamin that fish oil may interfere with is vitamin E. Some clinical studies have noted that vitamin E levels gradually drop in people who consume fish oil supplements long-term, according to the “Natural Standard Herb & Supplement Reference: Evidence-Based Clinical Reviews.”
 The theory is that absorbing fish oil uses vitamin E, so your body’s requirement for the vitamin is greater when taking fish oil supplements.